Introduction

 Final Thoughts

-Now that you know about vector formats, let’s explore CorelDRAW (CDR files) and how to open and convert them.
+Now that you know about vector image formats, let’s explore CorelDRAW (CDR files) and how to open and convert them.
 Read our next post: Opening CDR Files: A Quick Guide.